brillcp/SwiftPokedex/README.md

 ```

 ## Router
-The router is simply in charge of navigation.
+The router is in charge of navigation.
 And since routers are decoupled from view controllers we can easily navigate to anywhere in the app.
 ```swift
 func routeToDetailView(pokemon: PokemonDetails, color: UIColor) {
     let detailView = DetailViewBuilder.build(from: pokemon, withColor: color)